merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

    A structured Wiki system to organize **processes and products**, that can be found in the public domain, to be used for Life Cycle Assessment (LCA).
    You can access it directly in the [Wiki of this GitHub](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki) or install it on dokuwiki.

    The pages are orginally generated in the dokuwiki (.txt) format and then automatically converted to the GitHub Wiki format (markdown) with the script `convert_to_github_wiki.py`.
 The source files for the pages are located in the `process/` and `product/` folders of this repository.
+The pages can be eddited by changing the text content of the .txt files.

    Note that the GitHub Wiki is stored in a separate repository, which can be cloned using the link: https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA.wiki.
 Again, it is recommanded to modify the pages in the `process/` and `product/` folders of this repo and then automatically generate the files in the folder `Wiki-on-processes-and-products-for-LCA.wiki`.